mod-audio/lv2bm/README.md

 About
 -----

-lv2bm is a benchmark tool for LV2 plugins, it was inspired in the lv2bench of lilv utils.
+lv2bm is a benchmark tool for LV2 plugins, it was inspired in the lv2bench of lilv utils and the [Torture tester](http://carlh.net/plugins/torture.php).
+The current features of lv2bm are:
-Its features are:

 - allows to select which URIs to test
 - uses minimum, maximum and default control values to run the plugins